H4jen/webasto/README.md

 The W-bus protocol is a bi-directional link using single physical line for communication.
 On the physical layer it uses 0 -> 12V signaling.
 The w-bus is a K-line interface.
 The K-line interface is described in ISO 9141.
 Normally the K-line is interfaced using integrated chips.
 But is this project a simple transistor cascade was selected.
 The K-line is held in high state (Vbat).

+This project uses parts of the libwbus project found here: https://sourceforge.net/projects/libwbus/

 HW interface
 ------------
 THe HW interface is simulated using LTspice from linear tech, which is an excellent freeware implmentation of SPICE.
 The HW interface is a TTL to W-bus (K-line) converter using standard resistors and NPN transistors.